axelor/axelor-mobile/docs/doc/en/Application/Gestion_des_composants.md

 Some important commands to run in the project root for the storybook :

 - open storybook : `yarn storybook`
-- build storybook : `yarn build-storybook`
+- build storybook : `yarn storybook:build`

 :::info
 Don't hesitate to look at existing stories when creating a new one, as they already represent a number of use cases that may be useful.